lsst/tutorial-notebooks-data/welcome/welcome.md

 ### Data policies:
 Only Rubin data rights holders may have an account in the Rubin Science Platform (RSP) and access to Data Preview 1 data products.
 All scientists and students in the US and Chile, plus named members of international in-kind teams, have Rubin data rights.
 [Learn more about the Rubin data policy](https://rubinobservatory.org/for-scientists/data-products/data-policy).

+Details can be found in the Rubin Data Policy document, linked at the top of the page linked above.
+Questions are welcome in the Support category of the Rubin Community Forum.

 ---
 *Last Updated: August 2025*